 Ms. Nelson, originally from near Frankfurt in Germany, has lived in Athens, GA since 1989.
 She has worked at the University of Georgia since 2001; after advising students at UGA’s College of Engineering for 11 years, Ms. Nelson joined the College of Veterinary Medicine in September 2023 and is excited […]

 Dr. Allenspach is a clinician-scientist and has been employed as a faculty in academia for the last 20 years.
-Dr. Allenspach has a current H-index of 43 with over 5,700 citations and 230 publications.
-She has broad background in small animal internal medicine (Diplomate European College of Veterinary Internal Medicine […]
+Dr. Allenspach has a current H-index of 51 with over >150 publications.
+She has broad background in small animal internal medicine (Diplomate European College of Veterinary Internal Medicine DECVIM-CA) with a […]

 Libby serves as a medical illustrator for Educational Resources.
 She received her BA in Biological and Pre-Medical Illustration from Iowa State University, after which she earned her MA in Biological and Medical Illustration from The Johns Hopkins University School of Medicine Department of Art as Applied to Medicine.
 There, she […]